jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ];
 ```

+This code:
+- Prepares the necessary clients for the test
-- getting ready by getting the clients we are going to use, and specifiying the number of operators (9 in this case)
+- Specifies the number of operators (13 in this case)
-- preper 4 different token types, these could be any SPL tokens, and you could have any number of them, also worth to mention that you (as the NCN admin) could change any and all of these tokens at any time, so you could change the number of them, the weight, etc.
+- Defines 4 different token types (these could be any SPL tokens, and the number can be changed by the NCN admin at any time)
-- Defines various delegation amounts for testing
-- Ranges from 1 lamport to 10M SOL
+- Defines various delegation amounts for testing, ranging from 1 lamport to 10M SOL

 ## Test Flow